 Distinguished Professor of Geosciences

 Ashworth, who joined NDSU in 1972, teaches and conducts research in paleontology and stratigraphy.
 He has made four research trips to Antarctica, and was recently notified by the New Zealand Geographic Board that a glacier on the icy continent has been named in his honor.
 Ashworth chairs the U.S. National Committee for the International Union for Quaternary Research.
-Ashworth earned his bachelor’s degree and doctorate from the University of Brimingham, England.
+He earned his bachelor’s degree and doctorate from the University of Birmingham, England.
 His many honors include being named a James A. Meier Senior Professor, Mortar Board Preferred Professor, NDSU Faculty Lectureship and Chamber of Commerce Distinguished Professor.

 Distinguished Professor of Plant Pathology

 Gudmestad joined NDSU as a tenure-track assistant professor in 1985.
 He has served the pathology section of the Potato Association of America as chair, vice-chair and director.
 He also was on the editorial board of American Potato Journal and associate editor of Phytopathology.
 His many honors include the Research Scientist of the Year-Early Career from the N.D.
 Agricultural Experiment Station, the Red River Valley Potato Growers Association Meritorious Service Award, the National Potato Council Researcher of the Year, the Eugene R. Dahl Excellence in Research Award, and the Fred Waldron Excellence in Research Award.
-He earned his bachelor’s degree at Valley City State University and his master’s degree and doctorate from NDSU.
+He earned his bachelor’s degree from Valley City State University and his master’s degree and doctorate from NDSU.

 Distinguished Professor of History and Religion

 A specialist in the history of the Great Plains, Isern is the author or co-author of six books in the field, including “Dakota Circle: Excursions on the True Plains.”
 He is well known across North Dakota for his weekly feature on Prairie Public Radio, “Plains Folk,” devoted to the folklife of our region.
 He is the founding director of NDSU’s Center for Heritage Renewal.
-He earned his bachelor’s degree at Bethany College and his master’s degree and doctorate from Oklahoma State University.
+He earned his bachelor’s degree from Bethany College and his master’s degree and doctorate from Oklahoma State University.
 Isern joined NDSU in 1992, and his previous honors include the Outstanding Educator Award of the College of Arts, Humanities, and Social Sciences; the Peltier Award for Innovative Teaching; and the Fargo Chamber of Commerce Distinguished Professorship.

 Distinguished Professor of Civil Engineering